Alan Cumming: 1984–1999

+2000–2011

+Cumming co-wrote, co-directed, co-produced and co-starred in the ensemble film The Anniversary Party with friend and former Cabaret co-star Jennifer Jason Leigh in 2001.
 Other US stage roles include Otto in the 2001 Broadway production of Design for Living by Noël Coward and Mack the Knife in the Bertolt Brecht-Kurt Weill musical The Threepenny Opera opposite Cyndi Lauper.
 Cumming performed alongside Dianne Wiest in Classic Stage Company's production of Anton Chekhov's The Seagull, directed by Viacheslav Dolgachev.
 In 2002, Cumming and then-boyfriend Nick Philippou formed the production company The Art Party.
 The company's first and only play was the first English production of Jean Genet's play Elle, which Cumming had adapted from a literal translation by Terri Gordon.
 The company closed in 2003.
+Cumming's novel, Tommy's Tale, was published in 2002.

+He has also written articles for magazines, notably as a contributing editor for Marie Claire, writing on the haute couture shows in Paris, as well as what it was like for him dressing as a woman for a day.
+He also contributed articles to Newsweek, Modern Painters, Out, Black Book and The Wall Street Journal.
+He has written introductions and prefaces to various books, including the works of Nancy Mitford, Andy Warhol and Christopher Isherwood, and wrote a chapter of If You Had Five Minutes with the President, a collection of 55+ essays by members or supporters of The Creative Coalition.

 In 2006, he returned to the West End playing the lead role in Bent, a play about homosexuals in Germany under the Nazis.
 In 2007, he took the lead role in the National Theatre of Scotland's production of The Bacchae, directed by John Tiffany, which premiered at the Edinburgh International Festival in August, transferring to the Lyric Theatre in London and then to Lincoln Center, New York, winning him the Herald Archangel award.
+Cumming introduced Masterpiece Mystery! for PBS, beginning in 2008.
+He played Eli Gold on the CBS television show The Good Wife.
+He appeared as a guest star in the latter third of the first season, becoming a series regular in the show's 2010–2011 season.

+On 1 September 2009, Cumming released his first solo album based around his one-man show, I Bought a Blue Car Today.
+Cumming returned to British television screens in 2011 to star as Desrae, a crossdresser, on the Sky series The Runaway.
+He has also made several documentaries: My Brilliant Britain, about Scottish humour, The Real Cabaret in which he investigated the Weimar cabaret artistes, and the BBC's Who Do You Think You Are? in 2010 in which he discovered his maternal grandfather was a war hero who had died playing Russian roulette.